videlais/twine-space/docs/space/location.md

 ## Setting GPS location per shape

-The `gps-entity-place` attribute can be used to set the GPS coordinates of some macro in Twine Space.
+The `gps-entity-place` attribute can be used to set the GPS coordinates of some macro in TwineSpace.
 For example, to set a box at a specific point, it might be the following:

 ```twee
 (box: color="red" scale="2 2 2" gps-entity-place="latitude: 41.72320; longitude: -73.93325")